fionanealon/iris-data-set-project/README.md

 The program reads the iris.csv file from the subfolder and assigns the name dataset to it. ```dataset = pd.read_csv('data/iris.csv')``` ```pd.read_csv``` is an attribute of the pandas library that reads a csv file into python.

-The program calls the max(), min(), sum(), count() and mean() functions to manipulate the data set and provide an analysis of each column.
+The program calls the max(), min(), sum(), count() and mean() functions to manipulate the data set, provide an analysis of each column and print results to the prompt in the terminal.

-The 'index' method finds the given element in a list and returns its position so ['sepal_length'] prints the sepal length column in the list, ['sepal_width'] prints the sepal width column in the list, ['petal_length'] prints the petal length column in the list and ['sepal_width'] prints the sepal length column in the list
+In the print functions, the 'index' method finds the given element in an array and returns its position so ['sepal_length'] prints the sepal length column in the array, ['sepal_width'] prints the sepal width column in the array, ['petal_length'] prints the petal length column in the array and ['sepal_length'] prints the sepal length column in the array.

 #### How to run this code: